mrnyby/i2wd-workshop/advanced-css.md

 This example introduces the important CSS concepts of __inheritance__ and __specificity__.
 When multiple rules can apply to an element, both get applied.
 When properties in those rules do not conflict, the more specific rule __inherits__ properties from the less specific rule.
 When properties in those rules conflict, the properties defined in the more specific rule win out.

+The `button` rule says that all buttons get `background-color: #EEEEEE`.
+But the `button:hover` rule is more specific, so when a mouse hovers over the boring button and `button:hover` is applied to the element, the more specific rule's `background-color: #DDDDDD` is what gets used.

 Looking closer at the save button, notice that the `button` rules says that the button should have `background-color: #EEEEEE` and `border-radius: 2px`.
 However, the more specific `button.primary` rule also applies to the save button.
 Since this rule is more specific, the save button gets `background-color: rgba(46, 204, 113, .8)`.
 Since `button.primary` doesn't define its own `border-radius`, it __inherits__ `border-radius: 2px` from the `button` rule.

+Understanding CSS specificity is crucial in writing understandable, maintainable CSS.

 ## Transforms